procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Coordinates Should Be Consistent with the Source File

+Several methods were returning/expecting to receive coordinates that were not consistent with the model coordinates from the source file.
+Prior to this change, to get the correct coordinates you would need to add the result of `model.getGlobalOffset` to them.
+This would affect models that are significantly offset from the origin, which we refer to as being in "world coordinates".
+As of this change, most instances of not returning "world coordinates" have been fixed.

+The changed methods:

+- `camera.getPosition` now returns a point in world coordinates.
+- `camera.setPosition` now expects a point in world coordinates.
+- `camera.getLookAt` now returns a point in world coordinates.
+- `camera.setLookAt` now expects a point in world coordinates.
+  - NOTE: this method has a return value that is still NOT in world coordinates.
+Prefer using `camera.getPosition/getLookAt/getBcfCamera` if you want the resulting position after a set.
+- `camera.getBcfCamera`'s return value's `camera_view_point` is now in world coordinates.
+- `camera.setBcfCamera` took a second boolean argument that defaulted to receiving local coordinates.
+If you were passing `false` or nothing here it will no longer be consistent with the coordinates from other methods.
+If you were passing `true` then no change required.
+- `model.ModelToMapSpace` now expects a `point` parameter in world coordinates.

+If you were saving data returned from these, that data may now be inconsistent if there is a global offset (i.e. if `model.getGlobalOffset` is a non-zero vector) for that model.
+This can result in behavior where setting the camera position with `setPosition` may be very far away from the actual model.
+To migrate the old data you would need to translate by the `model.getGlobalOffset` to be in the correct coordinate system.

 #### `model.getSections` Now Requires Format Parameter

 Calling `model.getSections()` without argument will now throw an error.
 You must pass either `"autodesk"` or `"bcf"`.